-5.1 Requirement to use a control framework - Section 3.4 of the Instrument requires an issuer to use a control framework in order to design the issuer's ICFR.
+5.1 Section 3.4 of the Instrument requires an issuer to use a control framework in order to design the issuer's ICFR.
 The framework used should be a suitable control framework that is established by a body or group that has followed due-process procedures, including the broad distribution of the framework for public comment.